top of page

 2023

-A neo‑classical house dating from 1875, incorporating Louis XV‑style decorative elements, has now been divided into apartments.
-It has regained its original character following a careful restoration of the building envelope carried out in accordance with traditional craft standards.
+A house of neo‑classical design dating from 1875, incorporating decorative elements in the Louis XV style, is today divided into apartments.
+It has regained its original character following a restoration of the building envelope carried out in accordance with traditional craft practices.

-All four façades were renovated, taking into account the different materials and construction techniques, after a thorough survey and fruitful consultations with the Architectes des Bâtiments de France.
-A limewash and a mineral paint — a traditional finish that brings out the façades’ relief — were chosen.
-The high plinth was remodelled with rococo stonework and repointed in lime mortar.
+All four façades were restored, taking into account the different materials and construction techniques, after careful investigation and productive discussions with the Architecte des Bâtiments de France.
+A limewash and mineral paint were chosen—traditional techniques that reveal the relief of the façades.
+The high base was reworked with rocaille and repointed using lime mortar.

-"My home has looked magnificent since the restoration.
-The architect was meticulous in every detail and the co-owners are delighted — the building now attracts admiration across the neighbourhood." — Adèle
+"My house has been magnificent since its façade was restored.
+The architect was very attentive to every detail and the condominium owners are delighted.
+It has become admired in the neighbourhood." — Adèle